-As part of that new one-day protocol, we met with my surgeon, radiologist, oncologist and my assigned nurse practitioner.
+As part of that new one-day protocol, we met with my surgeon, radiologist, oncologist, and my assigned nurse practitioner.
 Each doctor told Cally and me who they were and where they fit in with my treatment plan.
 I liked this mass meeting of the minds.
 If I had a question, and I had lots of them, I didn’t have to wait for a later consultation.
 The doctors were all present and could give me an answer or work through it with me.

 The least disruptive treatment plan

-My cancer was a good candidate for a new combined treatment called Brachytherapy .
+My cancer was a good candidate for a new combined treatment called Brachytherapy.
 A lumpectomy was the first step with a clear margin (cancer-free area) cut away with the tumor.
 A few days later, a small metal umbrella-like appliance would be inserted and opened in my still-healing incision.

-A day or two later, I would start a week of twice a day radiation treatments using the umbrella as a conduit.
-Then they would yank out the umbrella, put a band aid on the incision and give me a refillable prescription for a daily chemo drug like tamoxifen or arimedix.
+A day or two later, I would start a week of twice-a-day radiation treatments using the umbrella as a conduit.
+Then they would yank out the umbrella, put a band-aid on the incision and give me a refillable prescription for a daily chemo drug like Tamoxifen or Arimedix.
 Every three months, I’d get re-checked for the next couple of years.

 I’m not sure

 The “invasive” description of my tumor still bothered me.
 It was fall of 2013.
 Angelina Jolie and some other high profile women were having preventative mastectomies.
 I was willing to go through the extra hassle for peace of mind.
-My doctors thought that was overkill, but sent me down the hall to talk to a plastic surgeon.
+My doctors thought that was overkill but sent me down the hall to talk to a plastic surgeon.

 End of a long day

 By 5 pm, I told Cally to go home.
 I had one more appointment to see whether I needed to have my cancer typed for further testing.
 It was getting dark when I finally headed back to the parking garage.
-I’d spent the entire day, dawn to dusk, adjusting to my new “home” for the month of October.
+I’d spent the entire day, dawn to dusk, adjusting to my new “home” for October.

-My surgery was schedule for October 11
+My surgery was scheduled for October 11

 October 9th and 10th were spent getting pre-op tests including an interesting nuclear injection to see how the tumor is reacting and to highlight any nodes that may be in danger.
-It stung a little and you have to give the radiation time to work through parts of your body.
+It stung a little, and you have to give the radiation time to work through parts of your body.
 I had it done again before surgery the next day.
 While I waited to go under the knife, a nurse would come in and wand me with a Geiger counter.

-My lumpectomy was an out patient procedure through I once again got to the hospital before dawn and didn’t get back home until early evening.
-I was loopy but pain free.
+My lumpectomy was an outpatient procedure through I once again got to the hospital before dawn and didn’t get back home until early evening.
+I was loopy but pain-free.
 Except for a metal spacer left in my boob for the eventual radiation appliance, I felt unscathed.
-Family life goes on and my daughter took me out to a hardware store the next morning to meet a dog she wanted to adopt from a rescue group.
+Family life goes on, and my daughter took me out to a hardware store the next morning to meet a dog she wanted to adopt from a rescue group.
 About 3p that day, I suddenly needed to lie down.
-I didn’t feel tired but my body was taking charge.
+I didn’t feel tired, but my body was taking charge.

 Inserting the umbrellas

-My surgeon, Dr B. was like I’ve always imagined a surgeon would be.
-She was direct , efficient and not given to small talk.
+My surgeon, Dr. B. was like I’ve always imagined a surgeon would be.
+She was direct, efficient and not given to small talk.
 She was also tiny, maybe not even five feet tall but she always wore beautiful high heel pumps.
 I’d learn to recognize the sound of her purposeful stride.

 On October 15, my blessedly bossy girlfriend Debbie took me in to have my incision checked and my “umbrella” inserted.
 Debbie, Dr. B and I had something in common.
-A co-worker who shared our offices in an old mansion with hardwood floors, called Debbie and I the “Stompinest women” he knew, for the echo of our footsteps when we arrived.
+A co-worker who shared our offices in an old mansion with hardwood floors called Debbie and I the “Stompinest women” he knew, for the echo of our footsteps when we arrived.